lemberg/android-project-template/README.md

 - 3

 ### How to use?
-Main advice points that you should keep in mind:
+Main advice points that you should keep in mind while using the project:

 - change 1
 - change 2